Why a Foreign LLC Does Not Protect Florida Residents

 What Works Instead

 The foreign-LLC strategy fails because the debtor remains within the court’s jurisdiction.
-A Florida court can order a Florida debtor to do anything within the debtor’s legal power—repatriate assets, sign documents, cancel and reissue certificates, surrender property.
-The debtor’s compliance is enforceable through contempt sanctions.
+A Florida court can order a Florida debtor to do anything within the debtor’s legal power: repatriate assets, sign documents, cancel and reissue certificates, surrender property.
+Noncompliance is enforceable through contempt sanctions.

-The structure that overcomes this problem is an offshore trust with an independent foreign trustee.
+An offshore trust with an independent foreign trustee overcomes this problem.
 When a licensed trustee in the Cook Islands holds the assets, the court’s authority over the debtor does not translate into control over the trust.
 The trustee is not a party to the Florida proceeding, is not subject to the Florida court’s authority, and owes no duty to comply with a Florida order.

 A multi-member Florida LLC provides effective domestic protection without the cost and complexity of an out-of-state formation.
 Under § 605.0503(3), the charging order is the exclusive remedy against a member’s interest in a multi-member LLC.
 Adding an irrevocable trust as a second member converts a vulnerable single-member LLC into a protected multi-member structure.